JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/index.md

 I am working to design suitable experiments, and figuring out what type of pˆdata (training samples) are sufficiently applicable to the model.

 Remember, if you have good knowledge of [supermathematics](https://en.wikipedia.org/wiki/Supermathematics) and machine learning, you may pitch in for a discussion, by messaging me at jordanmicahbennett@gmail.com.

+Here is this article in pdf form: https://www.academia.edu/34494654/Supermathematics_and_Artificial_General_Intelligence